By Mike Haskew

 Twenty-four Marines and soldiers of the U.S. Army received the Medal of Honor during the three months of combat on Okinawa, and among them was one of the most unlikely heroes to emerge from World War II.
 Desmond Doss was born in Lynchburg, Virginia, on February 7, 1919.
 When the United States entered the war, he was 22 years old.
 The family belonged to the Seventh Day Adventist Church, and Desmond was a conscientious objector.
 Still, he wanted to serve his country and enlisted in the U.S. Army with the expectation and assurance that he could serve as a medic—and that he would not be required to carry a rifle.

 Soon enough, he found out differently.
 Ridiculed and punished during training, Doss never wavered in his commitment to his religious faith.
 Finally, he won the opportunity to serve in combat, and he went into harm’s way unarmed.
-Famed actor and director Mel Gibson tells the story of Desmond Doss in the feature film Hacksaw Ridge, released last November, and some of the recreated combat footage is graphic.
+Famed actor and director Mel Gibson told the story of Desmond Doss in his 2016 feature film Hacksaw Ridge, and some of the recreated combat footage is graphic.
 Gibson succeeds in portraying Doss as the forthright Christian man that he was, and viewers come away with a sense of the fortitude and faith it took to perform the heroic deeds with which Doss was credited on Okinawa from April 29 through May 21, 1945.

 At the Maeda Escarpment, a 400-foot cliff known to GIs as Hacksaw Ridge, Doss was with the Army’s 307th Infantry Regiment, 77th Division in multiple assaults against stubborn Japanese defenses.
 Time after time, he exposed himself to enemy fire to retrieve wounded men, carry them more than 100 yards to the edge of the cliff, and lower them to safety and treatment via a makeshift system of ropes.
 Wounded in both legs by grenade fragments, Doss also suffered a serious wound to his arm from a sniper’s bullet.
 He used a broken rifle stock as a splint, and when he saw another severely injured soldier he crawled from his stretcher and instructed those nearby to place the other man on it.